Active ingredients: tibolone

 What it is used for

-?
-Second line therapy for the prevention of bone mineral density loss in postmenopausal women at high risk of future osteoporotic fractures who are intolerant of, or contraindicated for, other medicinal products approved for the prevention of bone mineral density loss.
+- Short-term treatment of symptoms resulting from the natural or surgical menopause in postmenopausal women.,- Second line therapy for the prevention of bone mineral density loss in postmenopausal women at high risk of future osteoporotic fractures who are intolerant of, or contraindicated for, other medicinal products approved for the prevention of bone mineral density loss.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Protect from Moisture

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

 White to off-white round uncoated tablets without any markings.